 NISO is where content publishers, libraries, and software developers turn for information industry standards that allow them to work together.
-Through NISO, all of these communities are able to collaborate on mutually accepted standards—solutions that enhance their operations today and form a foundation for the future.
+Through NISO, all of these communities are able to collaborate on mutually accepted standards—solutions that enable them to better serve their customers, enhancing their operations today and forming a foundation for the future.

 NISO, the National Information Standards Organization, is a non-profit association accredited by the American National Standards Institute (ANSI).
 We identify, develop, maintain, and publish technical standards and recommended practices to manage information in today's continually changing digital environment.
 NISO standards apply to both traditional and new technologies and to information across its whole lifecycle, from creation through documentation, use, repurposing, storage, metadata, and preservation.

-NISO recognizes that standards must reflect global needs and that our community is increasingly interconnected and international.
-Designated by ANSI to represent U.S. interests as the Technical Advisory Group (TAG) to the International Organization for Standardization's (ISO) Technical Committee 46 on Information and Documentation, NISO also serves as the Secretariat for Subcommittee 9 on Identification and Description, with our Executive Director, Todd Carpenter, serving as the SC 9 Secretary.
-We are well positioned to bring together all interested parties, wherever they are based.
+NISO recognizes that our standards must reflect global needs and that our community is increasingly interconnected and international.
+Designated by ANSI to represent U.S. interests as the Technical Advisory Group (TAG) to the International Organization for Standardization's (ISO) Technical Committee 46 on Information and Documentation (TC46), NISO also serves as the Secretariat for Subcommittee 9 on Identification and Description (SC9) with our Executive Director, Todd Carpenter, serving as the SC9 Secretary.
+We are well-positioned to bring together all interested parties, wherever they are based.

 As a non-profit membership organization, NISO works with and for our community of stakeholders across the information ecosystem.